Connor Wong Preview, Player Props: Red Sox vs. Royals

 - Wong is batting .252 with 24 doubles, a triple, eight home runs and 21 walks.

-- In 23.5% of his games this season, Wong has notched at least one RBI.
-In nine of those games (9.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Wong has driven in a run in 23 games this season (23.5%), including nine games with more than one RBI (9.2%).
+He has also driven home three or more of his team's runs in one contest.

-- In 39 of 98 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.